2002 Civic Democratic Party leadership election

-The Civic Democratic Party (ODS) leadership election, 2002 happened after party was defeated in legislative election.
+The Civic Democratic Party (ODS) leadership election, 2002 happened after party was defeated in parliamentary election.
 The incumbent leader Václav Klaus decided to not participate in the election.
 The main Candidates included Petr Nečas, Jan Zahradil and Mirek Topolánek.
 Petr Nečas was considered front-runner but unexpectedly lost in second round to Mirek Topolánek who was considered a Dark horse of the election.
 353 delegates could vote.

 Background

 Václav Klaus led ODS since its foundation in 1991.
 Party was in opposition since 2002 but supported minority cabinet of Miloš Zeman.
 ODS hoped to win 2002 legislative election but was defeated by ČSSD.
 Klaus then decided to not seek another term as leader of ODS and decided to run for presidency instead.
 New leader was to be elected at congress in Františkovy Lázně.

 On 22 September 2002, Evžen Tošenovský announced his candidacy.
 Jan Zahradil reacted with an announcement that he will run against Tošenovský.
 Tošenovský withdrew from election on 8 November 2002.
 He was the only official candidate at the time.

 In early November 2002, Mirek Topolánek and Miroslava Němcová announced their candidacy.
 On 20 November 2002, Petr Nečas announced his candidacy.
 Pavel Bém stated that he will announce candidacy on 28 November 2002.

 Petr Nečas and Jan Zahradil were considered main candidates for the chairmanship as they were supported by strongest regional organisations.
 Nečas was endorsed by South Moravian ODS and Zahradil by Prague ODS.
 Other candidates were Mirek Topolánek and Miroslava Němcová.
 Zahradil also received nomination from Plzeň and Ústí organisations.
 Nečas then received nomination from Moravia-Silesia which was Topolánek's home regional organisation.